|Products Support Order About us Contacts Tel|

 applications from other vendors can produce and open DWG files, as well as

 their own proprietary formats.

 CAD data is often exchanged using DXF format.
-When CAD drawings are sent to printers the format commonly used is HPGL.
-HPGL files typically have the extension .plt.
+When CAD drawings are sent to printers the old format taht was commonly used is HPGL.
+HPGL files typically have the extension PLT.